 Building on prior learning at Levels 1 and 2, students will be extended in their critical thinking and analysis of skills within sport science and sport and society.
-The course also requires high levels of self- management and organisation.
+The course also requires high levels of self-management and organisation.

 A tennis unit allows students to analyse their serve using advanced software and biomechanical analysis as well as competing in a singles tournament.
-Other practicals include Futsal and an outdoor based activity - Mountain Biking the Little River Rail trail.
+Other practicals include Futsal and an outdoor based activity - Mountain Biking the McLeans Island Tresillian loop track.